Victor Clough Rambo: Later life and death

 In 1957, Rambo was elected president of the All-India Ophthalmological Society.
 In the late 1960s and early 1970s, he still performed surgeries, but left many of his operations to other doctors.
 He spent time in Ludhiana, India in the fall and winter attending various conferences, seminars, and speaking engagements.
 During this period, the eye camps that Dr. Rambo helped established treated more than five thousand patients.
 The teams at Vellore, Sompeta, Mungeli, and Ludhiana completed more than fourteen thousand eye operations, despite India's increased fighting with Pakistan in 1969.
 Rambo wanted to bring eye camps even farther than India, stating, "I want to have our science of sight restoration reach every single person with curable blindness in every needy nation."
 In 1969, Rambo and Arin Chatterjee, a fellow physician, wrote a guide on mobile eye hospitals called The Curable Blind: A Guide for Establishing and Maintaining Mobile Eye Hospitals, a detailed book on the history, techniques, personnel, equipment, surgical procedures and care of patients in mobile eye hospitals.

 The Rambos returned to the United States in 1974, settling in Germantown, Pennsylvania, after more than half a century of service in India.
 They returned to India in 1976 to attend the fiftieth anniversary of the Christian Medical Association of India.
 In the United States, Rambo continued to work with the Rambo Committee to raise funds for projects in Mungeli.

+In 1980, Dorothy Clarke Wilson published a biography of Victor C. Rambo called Apostle of Sight.

 On May 23, 1987, Rambo died at the age of 92 in California, Kentucky.
 He was survived by his wife, five children, fifteen grandchildren, and two great-grandchildren.

 Legacy

 Rambo received many awards for his work, including the Gold Kaisar-i-Hind Medal from King George VI in 1941 for exceptional public service.
 In 1969, Rambo received the Ehrenzeller Award given by the ex-Residents Association of the Pennsylvania Hospital for distinguished service.
 In 1994, the Church of North India opened the Rambo School, named in honor of Dr. Rambo and his legacy, in a bungalow near the Christian Hospital Mungeli.
 The school, now reconstructed and referred to as the Rambo Memorial English Medium School, provides low-cost English education to children of hospital staff.
 In 2012, the school enrolled over 600 children aged seven through fifteen.
-Due to his work in India, Rambo was posthumously inducted into the Medical Mission Hall of Fame in 2008.
+Due to his work in India, Rambo was posthumously inducted into the Medical Missions Hall of Fame in 2008.